AndyD87/CcCompare/README.md

 ## Licence

-Author of CcDirectoryExport-Framework: (Andreas Dirmeier)[http://adirmeier.de] This application is licenced under LGPL v3.
+Author of CcCompare-Framework: (Andreas Dirmeier)[http://adirmeier.de] This application is licenced under LGPL v3.
 Look at COPYING and COPYING.LESSER for further information.